 The German Foreign Office and German diplomatic missions abroad receive constant requests for advice and assistance in cases were a husband, wife or partner, generally non-German, has taken a child or children abroad in breach of a sole or joint right of parental responsibility.

-In such cases of cross-border child abductions the Foreign Office and diplomatic missions unfortunately have only limited scope to help directly with return of the child to Germany, as custody and residence matters are generally the sole responsibility of the courts and must therefore be resolved and enforced in the jurisdiction where the child is currently resident.
+In such cases of cross-border child abductions the Foreign Office and diplomatic missions, unfortunately, have only limited scope to help directly with return of the child to Germany, as custody and residence matters are generally the sole responsibility of the courts and must therefore be resolved and enforced in the jurisdiction where the child is currently a resident.
 Under the principle of the division of powers which today applies in almost all countries, governments are constitutionally prevented from intervening in judicial matters.

 Gemeinnütziger Verein zur Unterstützung von